wyatt3/Pi-Flow/README.md

 ```
 scp /path/to/pi-flow/public {pi-user}@{pi-ip-address}:/path/to/pi-flow/
 ```
-Now that you have a compiled front-end on your Pi, you can continue the normal setup instructions at [Start the Back-End](#start-the-back-end) from your Pi
+Now that you have a compiled front-end on your Pi, you can continue the normal setup instructions at [Start the Back-End](#start-the-back-end) from your Pi.

-# Installation and Setup (for development)
+# Development Setup